hyosubkim/ccmlab/README.md

-# Kording lab page
+# Computation, Cognition, and Movement Lab webpage

-This is repository for [Kording lab page](http://kordinglab.com/).
-We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!
+This is a repository for [CCM's lab page](http://ccmlab.org/).
+The website uses Jekyll to run our Github page.
+Thanks to the [Kording Lab](https://kordinglab.com/) at UPenn for providing their template!

 ## Run the page locally using Jekyll